HeringtonPress/OLC/Chapter01.md

 - On a success, nothing changes.
 - On a roll of 20 or on result of 24 or higher, you stabilize and stop dying.

 Up to two allies can roll Wisdom to stabilize you.
-Expanding bandages gives advantage on that roll.
+Expending bandages gives advantage on that roll.

 Stabilizing does not remove wounds.